Pacifica Forum

 The Pacifica Forum was a discussion group in Eugene, Oregon, United States.
-It was hosted by retired University of Oregon professor Orval Etter.
-It culminated a long slide into extremism by ceasing operations after Etter's death and has not been reconstituted.
+It was hosted by retired University of Oregon professor Orval Etter until his death, after which it disbanded.
+It was criticized for promoting antisemitic views.

 Purpose

 According to the group's founder, Orval Etter, the Pacifica Forum's purpose was to "provide information and points of view" on "war and peace, militarism and pacifism, violence and non-violence."
 The group was named the Pacifica Forum after a San Francisco-area supper club that had discussed similar issues.